 Next to the east is Half Moon Bay, a beach and sandbar that filled in between Little Water Cay and Water Cay a few decades ago.
 The location now offers an incredible white sand beach on its northern side, and a sheltered shallow lagoon with turquoise water on its southern side.

 The beach on Water Cay blends seamlessly into Pine Cay, and continues as an exceptional beach.
-Pine Cay is a private island and is inhabited, with private villas and the boutique Meridian Club hotel.
-On the north-eastern end of the beach is the sheltered Sand Dollar Cove, which is a calm beach cove that is accessible to all recreational vessels that operate from Providenciales.
+Pine Cay is a private island and is inhabited, with private villas and the boutique Pine Cay Resort.
+On the northeastern end of the beach is the sheltered Sand Dollar Cove, which is a calm beach cove that is accessible to all recreational vessels that operate from Providenciales.